mwaqasbhati/VideoPlayerDemo/README.md

 ## Discussions

 I have used MVVM design pattern in this project.
 MVVM follows a very clean architecture.
 It isolates each module from others.
 So changing or fixing bugs are very easy as you only have to update a specific module.
-Also for having modular approach VIPER creates a very good environment for unit testing.
+Also for having modular approach MVVM creates a very good environment for unit testing.
 As each module is independent from others, it maintains low coupling very well.
 So, dividing work among co-developers are pretty simple.

 ## Author